-The amount of truly awesome apps, games and shorts for the Gear VR has gone up and up and up in the past 12 months.
-And with the Samsung Gear VR (2016) on sale, everything has clicked into place for Samsung's mobile VR plans even with the PlayStation VR and Daydream View for competition.
+The amount of truly awesome apps, games and shorts for the Gear VR just keeps getting bigger.
+And with the Samsung Gear VR (2016) on sale, everything has clicked into place for Samsung's (and Facebook's) mobile VR plans even with the PlayStation VR and Daydream View for competition.

-Here's our round-up of the best apps, games, demos, short films and interactive experiences available right now.
+Here's our roundup of the best apps, games, demos, short films and interactive experiences available right now.
 The list will continue to grow, so we'll update this feature as and when demos become games and teasers become full experiences.
-We've tried to include a mixture of free and both cheap and more pricey paid for apps.

 The verdict: Samsung Gear VR (2016) review